Does Firefox Use Less RAM Than Chrome?

 Firefox used less memory than Chrome and Edge at the 30-tab and 50-tab checkpoints.
 The 10-tab result was close enough that extensions, page mix, and browser settings matter more than the browser name.
 If you're sticking with Chrome and want to cut its memory usage, see our guide on 10 fixes for Chrome using too much memory.

 Edge used slightly less memory than Chrome at 10 tabs in this run, but it was heavier at 30 and 50 loaded tabs.
-Edge's sleeping tabs can still help after tabs sit inactive, while Chrome's Memory Saver can produce different results once background tabs are discarded.
+Edge's sleeping tabs can still help after eligible tabs sit inactive, while Chrome's Memory Saver can produce different results once background tabs are deactivated.

-Memory usage changes a lot based on the sites you keep open.
+Memory usage changes with the sites you keep open.
 These benchmarks use a standardized mix on one M4 Pro Mac.
-Your own numbers will move if you run heavy web apps, media-heavy sites, extensions, Memory Saver, or sleeping tabs.
+Your numbers will move if you run heavy web apps, media-heavy sites, extensions, Memory Saver, sleeping tabs, pinned tabs, downloads, forms, audio, video, notifications, or screen sharing.

-Session restore matters, but it should not outweigh the RAM result here.
+Session restore is useful, but it should not outweigh the RAM result here.
 Chrome and Edge can reopen previous tabs when configured to continue where you left off, and Firefox can restore previous sessions too.
-The practical risk is simple: a restored session is not the same thing as a deliberate backup of the work you meant to keep.
+The risk is simple: reopening yesterday's window is not the same as keeping a deliberate backup of the work you meant to save.

 | Restore Feature | Chrome | Firefox | Edge |